ymniquet/eQuimageLab/src/equimagelab/docs/source/composite.rst

 Working with composite channels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some operations (e.g., histograms stretches) can be applied separately to the R, G, B channels of a color image, or to a composite channel (see the generic :py:meth:`Image.apply_channels() <equimagelab.equimage.image_colorspaces.MixinImage.apply_channels>` method).
+Some operations (e.g., histograms stretches) can be applied separately to the R, G, B channels of a color image, or to a composite channel (see the generic :py:meth:`Image.apply_channels() <equimagelab.equimage.image_colorspaces.MixinImage.update_channels>` and :py:meth:`Image.apply_channels() <equimagelab.equimage.image_colorspaces.MixinImage.apply_channels>` methods).

 **In particular, operations on the value V and luma L of an image are designed to preserve the ratios between the RGB components, hence to preserve the hue and saturation (the "apparent" color).**